microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-graph-permission.md

 Microsoft Graph supports two types of access scenarios: delegated access and application access.
 With delegated access, the app calls Microsoft Graph on behalf of a signed-in user.
 In application access, the app calls Microsoft Graph with its own identity, without a signed in user.
 [Resource-specific Consent (RSC)](/microsoftteams/platform/graph-api/rsc/resource-specific-consent) permissions, which also have both levels, are restricted to the domain where the app is installed.
 For more information, see [Microsoft Graph permissions](permissions-overview.md).

-The least privileged permissions an app requests, the fewer privacy concerns it will raise for the customer’s tenant admin.
+The least privileged permissions an app requests, the fewer privacy concerns it raises for the customer’s tenant admin.

 Use the URL `https://learn.microsoft.com/en-us/graph/api/user-get` to get a list of permissions that allow the `user-get` call.
 For example, this `user-get` endpoint can use many permissions like `User.Read` and `User.ReadWrite`.
 If the app only needs the current user’s data, it must use `User.Read` instead of `Directory.ReadWrite.All`.
 To apply this method to your endpoint, replace `user-get` in the URL with the specific endpoint name.

 Prefer RSC permissions because they offer a higher level of privacy.
 Delegated permissions allow the application to act on behalf of a signed-in user, limiting access to the data within the user’s scope.
-If you can't use either RCS or delegated permissions, you will have to use application permissions.
+If you can't use either RSC or delegated permissions, you have to use application permissions.
 Application permissions carry the most privacy risks as they allow access to data without a signed-in user present.

 For example, use `ChatMessage.Send.Chat` RSC permission to send a message to a chat with your app, instead of the `Chat.ReadWrite` Microsoft Graph permission, because `ChatMessage.Send.Chat` is the least permission level that you need for this action.